top of page

 presenting the research

-As mentioned above, my initial research focuses on three women poster designers of the WPA: Vera Bock, Katherine Milhous, and Dorothy Waugh.
-The research explores beyond their time in the WPA.
-The goal is to understand who they were as designers and what their contributions were to the field of design.
-Telling a more complete story so they are not lost to history.
-This has included gathering physical objects from their lives and careers.
-The content consists of a considerable number of visual artifacts: images, books, posters, illustrations, and additional assorted design work.
-The nature of this content lends itself to display.
+As mentioned above, my initial research focused on three women poster designers of the WPA: Vera Bock, Katherine Milhous, and Dorothy Waugh.
+The research explored beyond their time in the WPA.
+The goal was to understand who they were as designers and their contributions to the design field.
+Telling a more complete story so they are not lost to history is fundamentally important.
+This research included gathering physical objects from their lives and careers.
+The content consisted of a considerable number of visual artifacts: images, books, posters, illustrations, and additional assorted design work.
+The nature of this content lent itself to display.

-To present my research, I will design and mount an exhibition featuring a selection of the visual content I have compiled.
-The design elements for the exhibition will include a visual identity, associated print and digital collateral, and educational didactics.
-The objects displayed will be representative of the design work these three women created throughout their careers.
+To present my initial research, I designed and mounted an exhibition featuring a selection of the visual content I had compiled.
+The design elements for the exhibition included a visual identity, associated print and digital collateral, and educational didactics.
+The objects displayed were representative of the design work the three women created throughout their careers.

-The second way that I have chosen to present my thesis research is with this website created specifically to document my past research and the ongoing work to document these designers that I will continue in the future.
-The website will serve multiple functions within the overall project, including, but not limited to, being a record of all the materials I find related to each woman, some of which will not be included in the exhibition on campus.
-The website allows this research to continue beyond my thesis defense.
-My hope is that in the future, more will be known about these untold designers who were part of a pivotal moment in American Poster Design.
-And while this website is
+The second way I chose to present my thesis research was with this website, which was created specifically to document my past research and the ongoing work to document these and other women poster designers of the WPA in the future.
+This website serves multiple functions, including, but not limited to, providing a record of all the materials I found related to each designer, not all of which were included in the exhibition on campus.
+The website also allows my research agenda to continue beyond my thesis defense.
+With the hope that in the future more will be known about these untold designers who were part of a pivotal moment in American poster design.
+While this website is

-only one of the ways the project and
+only one of the ways this project and

 the unique role of documenting the project, both past and present.